yft22/sec-gate-oidc/libs/pcscd-client/README.md

 ```

 * **pcscReaderCheck**: in synchronous mode wait xx ticks for reader to be ready.
 Default ticks is 60s, and can be changed with timeout option.
-* **pcscMonitorReader**: start monitoring thread and register callback and and context.
+* **pcscMonitorReader**: start monitoring thread and register callback and context.
 Unfortunately pcsc-lite does not support asynchronous operation and application should register a dedicated thread to run pcsc operations in background.
 * **pcscMonitorWait**: wait for monitor thread to finish. `Action=PCSC_MONITOR_WAIT|PCSC_MONITOR_CANCEL`
 * **pcscGetCtx**: return handle context provided by pcscMonitorReader.
 * **pcscGetCardUuid**: check scard ATR and return UUID.
-If card is not supported this return an error.
+If card is not supported this returns an error.
 * **pcscStatusCbT** monitoring callback signature register by pcscMonitorReader.
-This callback is call each time reader status change.
+This callback is called each time reader status changes.
 Typically when a scard is inserted/removed.
-As callback get pcsc handle it can run any commands.
+As callback gets pcsc handle it can run any commands.
 Check main-pcsc.c for sample.

 ### Reading/Writing to scard/token

-Low level commands, most user may prefer to rather pcscExecOneCmd.
+Low level commands, most users may prefer to rather pcscExecOneCmd.

 ```c
  #include <pcsc-glue.h>